Read time: 25 minutes | Key insight: The way you love isn’t random—it’s a pattern from childhood that you can change

 What heals the wound:

-🌊 Survival guide: Their emotions aren’t performances.
+🌊 What your Type 4 partner wishes you knew: Their emotions aren’t performances.
 When they say you don’t understand, try: “Help me understand.”
 Then actually listen.
+That’s the whole thing.

 They love you.